kojo12228/FSharp-Language-Prediction/README.md

 ## Simple Insights

 The initial idea of the project was to try and predict what language someone should learn based on the languages they already know.
+The hope was to use the relatively new ML.NET to perform the classification and prediction, but it did not prove intuitive with F# [(tutorial in C#)](https://github.com/dotnet/machinelearning-samples/tree/master/samples/csharp/getting-started/MatrixFactorization_MovieRecommendation).
+Instead, upon some initial research, using Singular Value Decomposition and Math.NET Numerics seemed like a viable alternative.

 The approximation used a rank 20 singular value matrix, then averaged the predicted values for each language for users that worked with/desired one language.
 Only IDs below 1000 were used.
 Included in the [results](LanguageSuggestionML/results) directory are the CSVs for worked with languages and desired next year languages.